*Updated: August 18, 2019*

-Card players have been betting on poker with three cards for hundreds of years so it was surprising when Derek Webb showed up at the British Casino Association with his version of the game in 1994 and was denied the chance to sell Three Card Poker to United Kingdom casinos.
-He was told to go find statistics where the game was played and make a case for its uniqueness.
+People have been betting on poker with three cards for hundreds of years, so it was a little surprising when Derek Webb showed up at the British Casino Association with his version of the game in 1994 and was denied the chance to sell Three Card Poker to United Kingdom operations.
+They told him to find statistics where it was already up and running and make a case for its uniqueness.

-Since Webb’s variation was not actually being played anywhere he flew to the United States and began pitching his idea to casino executives in Las Vegas and Atlantic City.
-No one would bite, even as Webb demonstrated how fast hands could be played and how the house edge was a plump 3.5%, which would put it near the top of the list of the most profitable casino games for the House.
-Only Barry Morris, who was running games at the Grand Casino on the Mississippi Gulf Coast, was intrigued enough to offer Webb a three-week trial to see if it was worth investigating further.
+Since Webb’s variation was not actually being played anywhere he flew to the United States and began pitching his idea to executives in Las Vegas and Atlantic City.
+No one would bite, even as he demonstrated how quickly hands could be resolved and that House edge was a plump 3.5%, putting it near the top of the most profitable casino games for any establishment carrying it.
+Only Barry Morris, who was operating the Grand on the Mississippi Gulf Coast, became intrigued enough to offer a three-week test period to decide if they wanted to investigate further.

-Upon sitting at the table a player is presented with three vertically-aligned betting spots.
-Before the cards are dealt, some places require players to place an Ante in the center, which is the amount that is bet against the dealer.
-In other casinos the player can choose not to match hands against the dealer and just bet on whether the hand will be at least one pair with the “Pairs Plus” wager.
-One or both bets can usually be made at most places.
+Once seated the person is presented with three vertically-aligned betting spots.
+Before the deal starts, some places require placing an ante in the center, to wager against the dealer.
+Others give the option not to match the hand against the House and instead bet on getting a minimum of one pair, referred to as the “Pairs Plus” route.
+One or both can usually be found commonly at casinos.

-After receiving three cards everyone at the table decides to either keep playing or fold.
-To continue, a bet equal to the ante amount must be placed in the Play Circle at the bottom of the betting spots (or in the “Call” box, depending on the design of the table felt) and when all decisions are accounted for the dealer’s hand is revealed.
-The dealer must have at least Queen High or “No Play” is declared which will have antes paid at even money and the Play wagers are pushed back to the player since it was a “no play”, negating action on the hand.
-If the dealer has a playable hand and beats the player, both the Ante and the Play bet are lost, and if the player wins, both bets are won at even money.
+After receiving their cards, each individual decides to either keep going or fold.
+To continue, an amount equal to the ante must be placed in the Play Circle at the bottom of the betting spots (or in the “Call” box, depending on the design of table felt used) and when all decisions are accounted for the dealer’s hand is revealed.
+They’ve got to have at least Queen high or “No Play” is declared, where antes paid at even money and extra wagers are pushed back to those still in the hand, negating action for that turn.
+If the dealer instead beats the entire table, ante and play bets are lost, and if the player wins, both are won and paid out at even money.

-The Pairs Plus bet is resolved solely on the player’s hand with anything less than one pair being a loser.
-The true odds of receiving at least a pair are 4 to 1 and the payout will be something less than true odds.
-There are also “Ante Bonus” payouts for hands of 3 of a kind, flush or straight.
-These are simply extra rewards from the house to incentivize you to play so no additional bet is required.
+The Pairs Plus bet requires a pair or higher to win, striking the dealers hand irrelevant.
+The true odds of obtaining at least a pair are 4 to 1 and the payout will be lower than true odds.
+Additionally, the “Ante Bonus” payouts for 3 of a kind, flushes and straights.
+These are simply added rewards from the House to incentivize people, so additional cash is not required in order to qualify for them.

-You can find casinos in the United Kingdom that deal a game called Prime which includes a 3rd bet on the color of the cards.
-If all three are black or all three are red the payout is 3 to 1, and if they match the dealer’s colors the return is 4 to 1.
+Alternative variations also exist.
+In the UK, a version referred to as Prime includes a 3rd bet on the color of the cards.
+If all three are black or all three are red the payout is 3 to 1, while matching the dealer’s colors returns 4 to 1.

-Another game-within-a-game is Six Card Bonus which is the best poker hand to be made combining the player’s trio of cards and the dealer’s three.
-Bonus payouts begin for 3 of a Kind and all of the free cash is simply another gift from the house since it’s independent of the player’s duel with the dealer.
+Another game-within-a-game is Six Card Bonus which is the best poker hand possible, combining the player’s cards with the dealer’s, resulting in a better hand.
+Extra payouts begin for 3 of a kind, and free funds that are simply gifted from the House, since it’s independent of the clash between the individual and their employee.

 How To Play